vibbio/website/README.md

 ## Deployment

-Merge your changes into master, and let Travis deal with the rest.
+Merge your changes into master, and let Netlify deal with the rest.
+Everything is built and deployed automatically.

 ![](https://media.giphy.com/media/12NUbkX6p4xOO4/giphy.gif)